 - Undercooked foods.
 A fear of foodborne illness may drive some people to avoid foods that can be dangerous if undercooked.
 People may also overcook these foods to the point that they’re burnt or incredibly dry.

 - Expiration dates.
 People with cibophobia may be fearful of foods that are near or past their expiration dates.
-They may also believe foods expire more quickly once they’re opened.

 - Leftovers.
 Some individuals with cibophobia won’t eat leftovers, believing they may make them ill.

 - Prepared food.
 When people with a food phobia aren’t in control of preparing their own food, they may be fearful about what’s served to them.
 They may avoid eating at a restaurant, a friend’s house, or anywhere they can’t see or control the food preparations.

 Phobias that are left untreated can lead to significant impairment.
 One that isn’t managed may begin to interfere with school, work, personal relationships, and social life.
 These complications can occur with almost any phobia, not just cibophobia.

 There’s limited research on the side effects and complications of phobias.
 However, it’s clear that untreated phobias can become very problematic.

 Existing research suggests complications of untreated food phobias include: